 What if we gently explored Performance Anxiety, not as a problem to fix, but as a tangled field we can notice, name, and breathe with, in ourselves and/or our partners, team members, children, thinkers?

-What happens when a feeling takes hold?
-What does the promise of its detachment look like?
+What happens when a feeling takes hold, and what does the promise of its detachment look like?

 Future Self: “What can you learn when you lean into curiosity and compassion, and when you loosen the grip of urgency and competition…?”

-… think with ease, not line up my thoughts obediently like schoolchildren waiting for marks
+… think with ease, not line up my thoughts like schoolchildren waiting for marks

 … make friends with you, future self, the person I’ll become when the tension goes